MainulDip/JavaEveryday/java-lang-basic-101.md

 <br/>

 ### Lambda and Functional Interface
-Lambda is like implementing SAM (Single Abstract Method) in Java.
+Lambda is like implementing SAM (Single Abstract Method) in Java
 ```java
 package com.mainuldip;